 The solution was fully installed during a 21-day mobilisation with 14 shifts of productive time available to the team.
 All as built requirements were documented offshore and continually fed back onshore for approval therefore eliminating downtime for as built checks.

-The repair work scope was fully inboard and less affected by the prevalent weather conditions and was successfully completed in the summer weather window.
-This allowed the NGLP to remain fully operational during the repair works and this gave a substantial commercial benefit to the various stakeholders in the line.
-The successful repair also contributed to a smooth handover of ownership from BP to EnQuest.
+The repair work scope was fully inboard and less affected by the prevalent weather conditions and was successfully completed in the summer weather window, allowing operations to continue uninterrupted during the repair works.